 Opt-In to Email and Direct Mail Offers

-One reason you may not receive targeted credit card offers is if you've opted out of email and postal promotions.
-To get targeted credit card offers, you need to be signed up to receive offers from the banks.
+One reason you may not receive targeted credit card offers is if you've opted out of email and postal communications.
+To get targeted credit card offers, make sure you’re opted in to receive emails and promotional mail from your banks and loyalty programs.

-You can typically find email and communication settings after signing into your account and navigating to something along the lines of:
+You can typically find email and communication settings after logging in to your account and navigating to a section like:

 Profile > Communication or Contact Preferences > Email and/or Promo Settings